Best Canto Alternatives for Teams That Need Simpler DAM

 Price

-Canto doesn't publish pricing publicly, but industry reports put the Core Essentials plan around $8,500/year for small teams.
-The DAM Pro Advanced tier, which includes AI tagging and enterprise integrations, costs significantly more.
+Canto doesn't publish pricing publicly, but industry reports put the Core Essentials plan around published pricing for small teams.
+The DAM Pro Advanced tier, which includes AI tagging and enterprise integrations, costs more.
 For comparison, that's more than many teams spend on all their cloud software combined.

 Implementation Time